Subject: Temporomandibular Disorders

 - Surgical Procedures:

-Note: All TMJ surgical precertification requests or claims must be reviewed by the Aetna Oral and Maxillofacial Surgery (OMS) Patient Management Unit.
+Surgical procedures include therapeutic arthroscopy, arthrocentesis, condylotomy/eminectomy, modified condylotomy, arthroplasty, and joint reconstruction using autogenous or alloplastic materials.
+In general, the least invasive appropriate surgical treatments should be attempted prior to progression to more complicated surgeries.
+Note: All TMJ surgical precertification requests or claims are be reviewed by the Aetna Oral and Maxillofacial Surgery (OMS) Patient Management Unit.

 - Manipulation for reduction of fracture or dislocation of the TMJ is considered medically necessary.
 TMJ surgery may be considered medically necessary in cases where there is conclusive evidence that severe pain or functional disability is produced by an intracapsular condition, confirmed by MRI, CT or arthroscopy, that has not responded to physical therapy, analgesics, and oral appliances (unless the patient is unable to open mouth wide enough) and surgery is considered to be the only remaining option.
 In certain cases (for example, bony ankylosis and failed TMJ total joint prosthetic implants) that require immediate surgical intervention, surgery may be considered medically necessary without prior nonsurgical management.
 Note: All requests for surgery must include documentation that all nonsurgical therapies noted above have been exhausted.
 Patients with chronic head and neck pain may be candidates for chronic pain assessment.
 Surgical procedures include arthrocentesis, arthroscopy, condylotomy/eminectomy, modified condylotomy, arthroplasty, and joint reconstruction using autogenous or alloplastic materials.
 Autogenous grafts (for example, costochondral, cartilage, dermal, fat, fascial and other autogenous graft materials) may be considered medically necessary upon individual case review.
 Aetna considers the TMJ Concepts prosthesis, the Christensen TMJ Fossa-Eminence Prosthesis System (partial TMJ prosthesis), the Christensen TMJ Fossa-Eminence/Condylar Prosthesis System (Christensen total joint prosthesis), or the W. Lorenz TMJ prosthesis medically necessary when used as a “salvage device” for treatment of end-stage TMJ disease, when no other viable therapeutic alternatives are available.